 “Whatever.
 You’re mad and hurt.
 SJ lied to you.
 I understand how you’re feeling but that’s no reason to—”

 “He’s my mentor and protector.
 I’m supposed to trust him with my life.”

 “Guys suck.”
 Fuchsia Pants lifted up a gilded bookend.
-“My ex is self employed.
+“My ex is self-employed.
 Hid all his money from the IRS.
-Now he’s shacked up with a young yoga instructor half his age.”
+Now he’s shacked up with a yoga instructor half his age.
+He buys her diamonds and a Mercedes, I get to find a job and live in a one-bedroom apartment.”
 She waved a five-dollar bill in the air.
 “I’ll give you two dollars.”

 “Sold.”
 Rose made change, oblivious to the woman’s maelstrom of rage.

 “Daphne,” Rose said after Fuchsia Pants drove away, “you have this amazing gift.
 Use it.
 Ask for another mentor.
 But for the love of God, don’t reject your responsibility.”

 A gift?
 The weird brain anomaly that allowed me to sense alien life didn’t feel like a gift.
 More like a curse.
 Although, there were a few perks.

 “The Watchers can find someone else to activate the merkabah.”
 I sipped on the coffee.

 “You’re being obstinate and stupid.
 Unless there’s some important reason you’re not telling me.”